vidjil/vidjil/doc/dev-client.md

 | `set=xx`    | sample set id |
 | `config=yy` | config id     |

-or directly inside the UTL for a shortened version, as in <http://app.vidjil.org/3241-39/>
+or directly inside the URL for a shortened version, as in <http://app.vidjil.org/3241-39/>

 Older formats (patients, run…) are also supported for compatibility but deprecated.